fgm/mongodb/README.md

       database on the `default` MongoDB server installed in earlier steps
     * the `logger` database alias will create its collections on the same `default` MongoDB server, but in a separate `logger` database.
+* To use the MongoDB Key-Value (Expirable) storage:
+  * ensure there is a `keyvalue` database alias in `settings.local.php`, like in the previous lines.
+  * declare MongoDB as the default keyvalue storage implementation by editing the existing declarations in the `sites/default/services.yml` file:

+        ```yaml
+        factory.keyvalue:
+          default: keyvalue.mongodb
+        factory.keyvalue.expirable:
+          default: keyvalue.expirable.mongodb
+        ```
+  * enable the `mongodb_storage` module, e.g. using `drush en mongodb_storage`.
+  * import the existing Key-Value contents from the database, using the Drush `mongodb_storage-import-keyvalue` command: `drush most-ikv`.
+It will output the list of imported keys, for your information, like:

+        ```yaml
+        key_value
+          config.entity.key_store.action
+            uuid:054e62b3-1c40-4f22-aa17-c092bd796ee8
+            uuid:0cfd15f5-c01a-4912-991c-ad10e934f86e
+        (...lots of line, then...)
+        key_value_expire
+          update_available_releases
+            drupal
+  * rebuild the container to take these changes into account using `drush cr`.

-Once the module is installed and enabled, you can check its requirements on `/admin/reports/status`:
+Once the module is installed and enabled, you can check its requirements on
+`/admin/reports/status`: